Pointyware/Ember/feature-training/README.md

 and monitoring training progress.

 ## Trainer Workflow
-A trainer is initialized with everything it needs to complete training epochs
+A trainer is initialized with everything it needs to complete training epochs.
+For each training period, a trainer follows the same general workflow: for each epoch, sample batches are created; for each batch, the network is evaluated for each sample, with gradients averaged across the batch.

 ```mermaid